Megalounge/nouserlogon-fix/README.md

 Profit!

-You can run the following command in your csgo console to test if this works for you.
+You can run the command below in your csgo console to test if this works for you.
 ```
-disconnect "No user logon."
-disconnect "Steam is required to join a game.
-Please check your connection to Steam and try again."
-disconnect "The remote host stopped receiving communications and closed the connection."
+disconnect "anything you want to put in here"
 ```